WAJIHAALI1070/FAULT-DETECTION-OF-INDUCTION-MOTOR-USING-MACHINE-LEARNING/README.md

    - **Description**: Winding faults involve issues such as short circuits, open circuits, or insulation breakdown in the motor windings.
    - **Impact**: These faults can lead to irregular motor operation, overheating, increased electrical current consumption, and potential damage to other motor components.

-## Contents
-- `MATLAB/`: Contains MATLAB scripts for signal processing and fault detection.
-- `Python/`: Includes Python scripts for machine learning model development and data analysis.
-- `Data/`: Directory for storing datasets used in the project.
-- `Documentation/`: Additional project documentation, including research papers or technical reports.
-- `Results/`: Folder containing results and analysis summaries.

-## Usage
-1. Clone the repository: